jyrgenn/jpylib/README.md

 accidentally out of the way the default `help` and `usage` options were implemented.
 At the moment I do not really see a useful application for this feature, but maybe someone else will.

+I have to admit that this feature isn't the prime example for clarity of the user interface.
+But then it can safely be just ignored.

 Examples and Testing